Danack/Bristolian/docs/complaints/bristol_rovers.md

 As he's the chair, he is backing giving himself a large amount of power and removing power from local councillors.

-And apparently not giving them that causes him to call people names.
+And apparently not giving him that power causes him to call people names.

 Seeing as Councillor Eddy [is a terrible person](https://metro.co.uk/2020/06/09/edward-colston-was-hero-says-golliwog-loving-bristol-councillor-12827969/) he can jog on.